mo19bo/movie-ticket-system/README.md

 # The simulation movie tickets booking system
 This  architecture of software is C/S (Client/Server).
-### Client
+Client
 Using java as programming languages and java-swt as interface development.
-### Database
+Database
 Using MySQL to build a small database.
 Designed by *powerdesigner*.
-### Server
+Server
 Using PHP + Apache as a development environment.
+## Development environment
+JDK version: JDK 1.6.0_14
+Development tools: MyEclipse 7.0
+Database: SQL Server 2005
+Server: Tomcat 6.0
-## Introduction
+## Main moduel:
-The system will can run in any system which installed JDK 1.6.
-The system have four moduel: Display of movie, bookings and seat-picking,
+User personal information managment (Login, register and log-out)
+Display the information of movie
+Query movie information (including fuzzy search, exact search, searching by type,screening）